hpegah/CapstoneProject/specification.md

    * selected-challenge: `possession`
    * parameter-key: `proof`
-   * parameter-value: a signature over the 128-bit random number
+   * parameter-value: an ASN.1 signature over the 128-bit random number

 4. The CA validates the provided certificate against its policy, and checks the proof signature against the public key enclosed in the provided certificate.